neondatabase/website/content/docs/guides/vercel.md

     git push
     ```

-    With the Neon Vercel integration, the `git push` operation triggers the following actions:
+    Pushing the changes to the the remote repository triggers the following actions:
       - Creates a database branch in Neon.
 This branch is an isolated copy-on-write clone of your production branch, with its own dedicated compute endpoint.
 The branch is created with the same name as the `git` branch.
         ![Neon preview deployment branch](/docs/guides/vercel_neon_app_update.png)
       - Creates a preview deployment in Vercel, as expected.
         ![Neon preview deployment branch](/docs/guides/vercel_deployments.png)
       - Sets Vercel preview environment variables that connect the Vercel preview deployment to the new database branch.
         ![Vercel preview settings](/docs/guides/vercel_preview_settings.png)

-    These action occur with every branch that you push.

 <Admonition type="note">
 The Neon Free Tier allows you to create up to 10 branches.
 To avoid running out of branches for new preview deployments, which will cause a deployment error in Vercel, remove old branches regularly.
 See [Manage branches](/docs/manage/branches) for instructions.